MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

 ## Architectural overview

-A simple architecture of the chat app is shown in the following diagram.
+The following diagram shows a simple architecture of the chat app.

 :::image type="content" source="./media/get-started-app-chat-template/simple-architecture-diagram.png" alt-text="Diagram that shows architecture from the client to the backend app.":::